Production

 Block construction is not just about productivity.
 It’s about quality.
 Very tight dimensional control is automatically enforced.
 Extensive inspection and testing at the sub-assembly and block level is an essential part of the yard system.
 Inspection at the block level can be thorough and efficient.
 Defects are caught early and can be corrected far more easily than after erection.
 In most cases, they will have no impact on the overall project schedule.

-ThorCon is designed to bring shipyard quality and productivity to fission power.
-But ThorCon’s structure is simpler and much more repetitive than a ship’s.
-The fission island employs steel plate, sandwich walls filled with concrete or sand.
+Thorcon brings shipyard quality and productivity to fission power.
+But Thorcon 500 structure is simpler and much more repetitive than a ship’s.
+The nuclear module employs steel plate, sandwich walls filled with 3 to 6 meters of water.
 This results in a strong, air-tight, ductile building, all simple flat plate.
 A properly implemented panel line will be able to produce these blocks using less than 2 man-hours per ton of steel.

-The complete ThorCon power plant will be towed to its installation site.
+A Thorcon 500 power plant may instead be towed to its site.

 Small is beautiful

 Fissile fuel has a million times more energy than fossil fuel.
 Not only does this mean that fuel requirements (and waste) for a big power plant are measured in kilograms per day rather than thousands of tons per day; but it also means that, if you operate at low pressure, the plants can be small.
-The ThorCon reactor operates at near ambient pressure.
-ThorCon does not need much space.
+The Thorcon 500 reactor operates at near ambient pressure.
+It does not need much space.
 Nor does it consume a lot of resources.
-In fact, ThorCon is so small that the fission island almost fits into two center tanks of the Hellespont Fairfax, and requires one-fourth as much steel.
+In fact, the Thorcon nuclear module is so small that almost fits into two center tanks of the Hellespont Fairfax, and requires one-fourth as much steel.

 If it breaks, send it back

 In the ThorCon system, no complex repairs are attempted on site.
-Everything in the fission island except the hull itself is replaceable with little or no interruption in power output.
-Rather than attempt to build components that last 40 or more years in an extremely harsh environment with nil maintenance, ThorCon is designed to have all key parts regularly replaced.
+The nuclear module itself can be swapped out with little interruption in power output.
+Rather than attempt to build components that last 40 or more years in an extremely harsh environment with nil maintenance, ThorCon is designed to have key parts regularly replaced.

-Up to 50 ThorCon plants are supported by a Centralized Recycling Facility (CRF) and a separate Fuel Handling Facility (FHF).
-Normally, the Cans are changed out every four years.
-When the Cans need replacing, they are shipped to the CRF in a special purpose Canship.
-The video above shows a Can being transferred to the Canship.
-At the CRF, the Cans are disassembled, cleaned, inspected, and worn parts replaced.
+Up to 50 ThorCon plants are supported by a maintenance center and a separate fuel facility.
+Normally, the nuclear module is swapped out every eight years.
+At the maintenance center, the Cans and drain tanks are disassembled, cleaned, inspected, and worn parts replaced.
 The problems of decontamination and waste disposal are shifted from the plant to this facility.

-This system of regular replacement of the most critical components means that major upgrades can be accomplished without significantly disrupting power generation.
-And since the returned Cans are disassembled and fully inspected, incipient problems will be caught before they can turn into casualties.
+This system of regular replacement of the most critical components means that upgrades can be accomplished without significantly disrupting power generation.
+And since the returned Cans are disassembled and fully inspected after every four years of use, incipient problems will be caught before they can turn into accidents.

 Such renewable plants can operate indefinitely; but if a ThorCon is decommissioned the process is little more than pulling out but not replacing all the replaceable parts.